V.H. Apelian's Blog

 The other day I read Norair Eblighatian’s article in the Armenian Weekly remembering Haroutiun Kurkjian.
 Norair ended his article saying: “On a final note, as I was typing these lines, I realized that I was murmuring a song by Charles Aznavour called “Camarade.”
 Rest in peace, unger Haroutiun.”
 Vahe H Apelian

+The term “comrade”, in the English language appears to have acquired a communist connotation.
+I am not sure if that is the case in French, whether “camarade” has also communist connotation.
 “Mon Camarade”, “My Comrate”, “Ungers”, is one of Charles Aznavour’s old songs.
 It is estimated to have been written in 1970’s, but it is not as commonly known, although some claim that it is one his most profound songs.
-The song is about camaraderie forged in battle that subsequently evolved.
+The song is about camaradeship forged in battle that subsequently evolved.

-The song appears to have resurfaced after his death.
-Attached its original lyrics and its translation into English.
+The song appears to have resurfaced after Charles Aznavour’s death.
+I attached its original lyrics and its translation into English

 Mon Camarade by Charles Aznavour